Veluthil/My-DevOps-Journey/Project 1 - Multi Tier Web Application Stack Setup Locally/README.md

 ```

 **Note:** The setup might take some time due to various factors.
 If the setup halts midway, run the `vagrant up` command again.
 The hostname and `/etc/hosts` entries for all VMs will be updated automatically.

+## Database
+In this project, MySQL serves as the chosen database management system.
+If you're working on a Linux Ubuntu 14.04 environment, you can follow these steps to set up MySQL:

+- Update the package index: `$ sudo apt-get update`
+- Install MySQL server: `$ sudo apt-get install mysql-server`

+Next, navigate to the following file:
+- `/src/main/resources/db_backup.sql`
+- The `db_backup.sql` file is a MySQL dump containing the required database schema.
+To import it into your MySQL server, execute the following command:
+  `> mysql -u <user_name> -p accounts < db_backup.sql`

 ### Service Provisioning